wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 to `S`, `E`, and `M`, respectively, meaing that a copy of the data has been acquired from.
 After the state transition, the current front event of the MSHR register is retried by calling `retry()`.

+Note that, if the data array entry is still not present when the response event is handled, data received from the fetch event is not inserted into the data array, due to the cache being non-inclusive.
+Instead, the data is stored in the MSHR register by calling `setData()` on the data member `mshr_`.
+In the `GETS` handler, if the data entry is not present, but there is one in the MSHR, then the one in the MSHR will be used.

+The second response path is `handleFetchInvXResp()`, which